Porto bucket list

-It is a must see place for harry Potter fans as it is said that J.K.Rowling used to be an avid store visitor during the time she was writing the first Harry Potter book.
+It is a must see place for Harry Potter fans as it is said that J.K.Rowling used to be an avid store visitor during the time she was writing the first Harry Potter book.

-Because the store is so popular now there is a entrance ticket fee to get into the store (value redeemable if you purchase as book) and you should probably expect queues if visiting during season.
+Because the store is so popular now there is an entrance ticket fee to get into the store (value redeemable if you purchase as book) and you should probably expect queues if visiting during season.
 I recommend you to get your ticket online to save you time and read my guide to visit the Lello Bookstore before you go!

 Visit Fundação de Serralves